Movavi Video Editor

 Why Trust Me for This Review

-My name is Thomas Boldt, and I’m the newest member of the SoftwareHow review team.
+My name is Thomas Boldt, and I’m now one of the oldest members of the SoftwareHow review team.
 I have been trained as a graphic designer, and I’ve worked with a wide variety of video editing and motion graphics software programs on both PC and Mac.
-Another part of my training involved user interface and user experience design, which has allowed me to identify and appreciate the differences between well-designed programs and those that could use some additional work.
+Another part of my training involved user interface and user experience design, which has allowed me to identify and appreciate the differences between well-designed programs and those that could use some more work.

 Detailed Review of Movavi Video Editor

-If this is the very first time you’ve run the program, you’re presented with a helpful dialog box that gives you a bit of quick direction.
-The design style is a little bit all over the place compared to the rest of the program, but the information is still quite useful – especially if you’ve never used a video/movie editor before.
+If this is the first time you’ve run the program, you’re presented with a quick in-app tutorial that introduces you to the interface.
+While it’s a very basic intro, the information is still quite useful – especially if you’ve never used a video/movie editor before.
+It provides new users with a basic workflow, starting with importing media, how the video timeline works, and how to apply effects.

-There are three main sections: the control section in the top left, the preview window in the top right, and the timeline running along the bottom.
-The timeline is broken down into 4 tracks: audio, main video, overlay, and text effects, which allows you to easily separate the various elements of your project.
-Since the program isn’t intended for complex professional usage, this is more than enough for most private and enthusiast projects.
+There are three main sections: the media library section in the top left, the preview window in the top right, and the timeline running along the bottom.
+The timeline is broken down into 3 tracks: audio, main video, and titles, which allows you to separate the various elements of your project.
+If necessary, you can add additional tracks of each type.

 Importing Media

-On the plus side, I experienced no lag whatsoever when reorganizing full HD videos in the timeline, so at least that aspect of the process is quite smooth and simple.
+During my testing, I experienced no lag whatsoever when reorganizing 4K videos in the timeline, so at least that aspect of the process is quite smooth and simple.
+Movavi does run an optimization process on each HD/4k clip you add, which can temporarily make the app run a bit slow, but it does speed things up once it’s finally done.

-JP’s note: It’s the same while I was testing the Mac version.
-Once I clicked “Buy Now”, I was directed to the Movavi Super Video Bundle for Mac offer page.
+JP’s note: It was the same while I was testing the Mac version.
+Once I clicked “Buy Now,” I was directed to the Movavi Super Video Bundle for Mac offer page.
 While the bundle looks really affordable considering the value of those four nice programs, I dislike this cross-sale tactic because it shows up at the wrong time.
-When users click on “Record Screen”, they expect this feature to be accessible.
-I hope the Movavi product team will reconsider this issue and perhaps address it in the upcoming version.
+When users click on “Capture Screencast,” they expect this feature to be accessible.
+I hope the Movavi product team will reconsider this issue and perhaps address it in the next version.

 Applying Effects

-Applying any of these effects is as simple as dragging and dropping them onto the desired clip in the timeline section, or you can apply any effect to all clips by right-clicking and choosing ‘Apply to All Clips’.
+Applying any of the effects is as simple as dragging and dropping them onto the desired clip in the timeline section, or you can apply any effect to all clips by right-clicking and choosing ‘Apply to All Clips.’

-This might mean that some clips get a bit over-processed, but Movavi has a nice and direct way of showing you every effect that’s been applied to a specific clip.
-Clicking the star icon in the top left of each clip shows a complete list of the applied effects, including rotations, crops, speed changes and stabilization.
+In case you go overboard and add too many effects, Movavi has a nice and direct way of showing you every effect that’s been applied to a specific clip.
+Clicking the ‘fx’ icon in the top left of each clip shows a complete list of the applied effects, including rotations, crops, speed changes, and stabilization.

 Additional Editing Tools

-There are some useful additional video tools, including color adjustments, slow motion, image stabilization and chroma keying (aka “green-screening”).
+There are some useful additional video tools, including color adjustments, highlight/conceal, slow motion, image stabilization, and chroma keying (aka “green-screening”).
+The latest version has also included an AI-powered version of chroma keying that doesn’t depend on a specific background color.

-Last but not least, there is an impressive range of tools for editing the audio of your project, including an equalizer, normalization, beat detection, noise cancellation and various audio distortion effects.
-You also have the ability to record a voiceover from within the program, which is another useful feature for tutorial creators or any other situation where you want to add a bit of commentary.
+Last but not least, there is an impressive range of tools for editing the audio of your project, including an equalizer, normalization, beat detection, noise cancellation, and various audio distortion effects.
+You also can record a voiceover from within the program, which is another useful feature for tutorial creators or any other situation where you want to add a bit of commentary.

 Exporting and Sharing

-Now that I’ve got my masterpiece prepared, I’m ready to export it.
-The video editing software includes the ability to share directly to a Youtube account, and the sign-in process was extremely smooth and bug-free.
-This was a nice change from some other experiences I’ve had with social media integration, and will be a real timesaver for Youtube fans.
+Once your masterpiece is prepared, you’re ready to share it with the world.
+In addition to saving your video to your computer, Movavi includes the ability to share directly to a YouTube, Google Drive, Vimeo, or TikTok account.
+I tested the YouTube integration since I don’t have accounts with the other services, and the sign-in process was smooth and bug-free.
+This was a nice change from some other experiences I’ve had with social media integration and will be a real timesaver for dedicated YouTubers.

 Once you’re at the export screen, you have a wide range of options for preparing your videos.
-There isn’t quite as much control over your export settings as other programs provide, but there aren’t many situations where it’s actually helpful to be able to change the bitrate and other highly technical settings.
-Instead, for most casual users, this simple set of choices will make the export process much smoother and easier than other programs.
+There isn’t quite as much control over your export settings as some other programs provide, but there aren’t many situations where it’s actually helpful for casual users to change the bitrate and other highly technical settings.
+Instead, for most situations, this simple set of choices will make the export process much smoother and easier than other programs.

 After changing the Privacy setting to ‘Private’, I started the export and upload process.
 The rendering itself went quite smoothly, but I had issues with the automatic upload aspect.

-Of course, it’s still watermarked, but everything worked quite well otherwise!
-While it’s not a professional video editor by any means, Movavi Video Editor is perfect for making quick videos to share online or with your friends and family.
+Of course, it’s still watermarked due to the trial limitations, but everything worked quite well otherwise!
+While it’s not a professional video editor by any means, Movavi Video Editor is useful for making quick videos to share online or with your friends and family.

 Reasons Behind My Ratings

-It’s not the most full-featured video editor out there, but it doesn’t pretend to be either.
+It’s not the most full-featured video editor out there, but it doesn’t pretend to be, either.
 It does a perfect job of providing casual users with the ability to edit, join, and mix video and audio into a new creative project.
-If you want to experiment with more complex features like chroma keying, Movavi lets you produce impressive results with a minimum of effort.
+If you want to experiment with complex video edits like chroma keying, Movavi lets you produce decent results with a minimum of effort.

 Ease of Use: 4/5

-The program has a nicely designed interface that makes it easy to learn, even for users who are new to the world of video editing.
-For those who are intimidated by the idea of working with video for the first time, there are quick tutorials built into the program about how to use each feature.
-The only issues with the user interface are quite minor, and shouldn’t cause problems for most would-be editors.
+The program has a fairly simple interface that makes it easy to learn, even for users who are new to the world of video editing.
+For those who are intimidated by the idea of working with video for the first time, there is a quick introductory tutorial built into the program about how to use each main feature.
+I think the program has actually gotten a bit more difficult to use in recent versions as they add more features and the interface gets more cramped, but it’s still accessible for new users.

 Movavi does a great job of providing instruction within the program, but they also pay close attention to providing additional support online, thanks to the large knowledge base of articles and guides on their website.
-The program itself is already at version 12, and seems to still be in active development.
-I never found it necessary to contact the support team for additional help, which is a testament to how well-developed the program is by this point.
+Unfortunately, there isn’t much support information available from third-party communities around the web, so you’ll have to rely entirely on the developer for help.

 I need to sync the videos from 3 cameras shooting different angles, cutting between them in the final video.
 Can this software do this?